OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:38

-He is not the God of the dead, but of the living, for to Him all are alive.”
+He is the God not of the dead, but of the living, for in His sight all are alive.”

 ## Luke 20:39